Orneta: History

-After World War II the town again became part of Poland, under territorial changes demanded by the Soviet Union at the Potsdam Conference.

 In May 2010, a procession with the coffin of Nicolaus Copernicus stopped in Orneta and official ceremonies took place before the great astronomer was buried again in Frombork.

 Legend of the dragon

 According to some legend, many ages ago there lived a dragon that devoured not only animals, but also women and children.
 Many knights who tried to set the town free from the disaster were killed in a struggle with the monster.
 At last one of the knights managed to combat the dragon.
 Reminiscences of the legend are reflected in Orneta's crest.
 The oldest image of the crest is known from the sealing wax on the document from 1388.
 It represents the dragon biting its own tail.
 In the frame of the seal there is only a fragment of an inscription which says" S.BV.MDIT."
 However, on the seals from the 15th century, a juridical seal from the 16th century as well as the seal of the town secretary from 18th century there is the dragon coiled, lying on its own back.